shrijayan/dataset_generator/README.md

-# Question Generation
+# Question Generation for Fine-Tuning
-This repository contains a system for generating and validating question-answer pairs from text data.
+This repository contains a system for generating question-answer pairs for `FINE-TUNING LLMs` from text data.
 The system leverages various modules to extract text, clean headers and footers, generate questions using a language model, and save the generated questions.

 ## Table of Contents